nafizjiwa/ReactQuestionAnswer/README.md

 6. How is JSX is transpiled?</br>

-        By Babel, it's converted into standard JavaScript using React.createElement() Each JSX element becomes a React.createElement call:
+By Babel, it's converted into standard JavaScript using React.createElement()</br>
+Each JSX element becomes a React.createElement call:</br>
-        React.createElement(HTML Tag, Attribute or null, children elements)
+React.createElement(HTML Tag, Attribute or null, children elements)</br>

     Example:
     const page = (